-Interestingly enough, the vast majority of people apply for LTCI before they are senior citizen – more than half according to the most recent statistics.
-Another 22% apply between the ages of 45 and 54, so large numbers of people who are not seniors also maintain LTCI.
+Interestingly enough, the vast majority of people apply for LTC insurance before they are senior citizens – more than half according to the most recent statistics from the American Association of Long-Term Care Insurance (AALTCI).
+Nearly 25 percent apply between the ages of 45 and 54, so large numbers of people who are not seniors also maintain LTCI.

-Long-term care insurance is coverage designed to cover a patient’s expenses if an illness, disability or impairment suddenly interferes with their daily functions.
-The phrase “activities of daily living,” or ADL, refers to six major activities of everyday life: bathing, continence, dressing, eating, toileting, and walking.
-When people can’t do these basic things on their own, they have little hope of earning a livable salary.
+Long-term care insurance is coverage designed to cover a patient’s expenses if an illness, disability or impairment suddenly interferes with daily functions.
+The phrase “activities of daily living,” or ADL, refers to six major activities of everyday life: bathing, continence, dressing, eating, toileting and walking.
+When people can’t do these things on their own, they have little hope of earning a livable salary.

-LTC service providers make sure that you’re eating healthy meals, getting to the places you need to go, taking your medications regularly and as directed, and maintaining your hygiene.
-And for patients with severe disabilities like advanced Alzheimer’s, LTC can also provide supervised, in-home care.
+LTC service providers make sure that you’re eating healthy meals, getting to the places you need to go, taking your medications regularly and as directed and maintaining your hygiene.
+For patients with severe disabilities like advanced Alzheimer’s, LTC can also provide supervised, in-home care.

 - Personal care helps you do normal activities that you’d do around the house.
-This is the first and basic-level of LTC care.
+This is the first and most basic level of LTC care.
 Many people receive personal care in their homes, and many also receive it in a care center or nursing home.

 Because LTC is so specific and only deals with this one aspect of health, LTCI is a supplement.
 It covers these LTC costs that health insurance, Medicare and Medicaid might not cover, but it is never used in the place of primary health insurance.

-Studies show that LTC is expensive.
-The median monthly rate in America for a private room in a nursing home was $8,121 in 2017.
-That’s an annual cost of $97,452 for private room care.
-And semi-private rooms in nursing homes aren’t much cheaper.
-Last year, the median monthly rate for a semi-private room was $7,148.
-By comparison, the median monthly rate for residence in a U.S. assisted living communities was $3,750.
-(Keep in mind this figure does not factor in the additional administrative, health or transportation costs.
+Surveys show that LTC is expensive.
+The median monthly rate in America for a private room in a nursing home was $8,517 in 2019.
+That’s an annual cost of $102,200 for private room care.
+Semi-private rooms in nursing homes aren’t much cheaper.
+Last year, the median monthly rate for a semi-private room was $7,513.
+By comparison, the median monthly rate for residence in a U.S. assisted living communities was $4,051.
+This figure does not factor in the additional administrative, health or transportation costs.

-What Does LTCI Cover?
+What does LTCI cover?

-Long-term Care Insurance can cover a long list of costs that include adult day care, home care services, assisted living facilities, respite care, hospice care, nursing homes, Alzheimer’s facilities, and home modification costs.
+Long-term care insurance can cover a long list of costs that include adult day care, home care services, assisted living facilities, respite care, hospice care, nursing homes, Alzheimer’s facilities and home modification costs:

 - Adult day care facilities are like activity centers for seniors that provide some supervision and a minimal level of care.
 Some employ social workers and medical personnel.